cameronhu/cs267-hw2.3/README.md

 In the future, we will rewrite these functions using CUDA kernels so that everything is handled on the GPU side.

+## GPU boxed force calculations

+Currently, each thread is assigned to a particle.
+It then checks each other particle in the parts array (on the GPU) to calculate forces, leading to O(N^2) runtime.
+I have created box assignment logic using the prefixSums and particle_ids arrays.
+For each particle, I can find the box this particle is assigned to.
+Then, using these two arrays, I can perform force calculations only for other particles within the same box, and other particles within neighboring boxes.

+In each simulation step, I call the `compute_forces_gpu` CUDA kernel, which assigns a single thread per particle.
+The threads are assigned to the order of particles defined by the `particle_ids` array, which means in order of boxes.
+This ensures that each thread accesses at least the `particle_ids` contiguously.
+Need to test if just accessing from the `particles` array directly is better.

+For each particle, I call the `apply_force_from_neighbor_gpu` CUDA kernel for each of the neighboring boxes.
+Currently the calling of this neighbor forces kernel is loop unrolled, but need to profile and check if this provides actual performance improvements.
+The `apply_force_from_neighbor_gpu` iterates through all particles in the neighboring box, and calls the given `apply_force_gpu` kernel to apply forces from the neighbor particle to thisParticle.

 ## Useful Commands

 salloc -A mp309 -N 1 -C gpu -q interactive -t 00:05:00

+./gpu -s 1 -o 1000.out

 ~/hw2-correctness/correctness-check.py 1000.out ~/hw2-correctness/verf.out